 The theory and practice of direction for stage and film, designed to familiarize the student with the skills necessary to lead a cast and technical crew.
 Includes the study of elements such as script selection and analysis; collaboration with the cast, designers, production crew or stage managers, and dramaturge; casting and rehearsal technique and management; and aesthetic, ethical, and economic concerns.

-Prerequisite for drama minors: DRMA 242.
-Prerequisite for film/TV/media majors: FLTV 135.
+Prerequisite: Drama minors: DRMA 242; Film/Television/Media majors: FLTV 135.